How To Groom an Old Cat With Matted Cat Hair

 Degenerative Joint Disease

-Another likely physical impairment that makes autogrooming difficult, if not impossible, is osteoarthritis.
-A study by Dr. Sheilah A Robertson, BVMS (Hons), PhD, DECVAA, DACAW, DECAWBM (WSEL), CVA, MRCVS, has shown that 90 percent of cats 12 years and older have some degree of degenerative joint disease.
-As a former veterinary technician assistant, I saw firsthand countless X-rays that showed clear evidence of arthritis in the majority of older cats.
+Another likely physical impairment that makes self-rooming difficult, if not impossible, is osteoarthritis.
+A 2008 study by Sheilah A Robertson, BVMS (Hons), PhD, DECVAA, DACAW, DECAWBM (WSEL), CVA, MRCVS, has shown that 90% of cats 12 years and older have some degree of degenerative joint disease.

 Senior cats may also have trouble keeping themselves clean during and after using the litter box.
-Possible health issues—such as urinary tract infections, according to VCA Hospitals— can cause frequent urination, exasperating the problem.
+Possible health issues—such as urinary tract infections—can cause frequent urination, exasperating the problem.

-Learn more about litter box problems in senior cars here.
+Learn more about litter box problems in senior cats.

-One consequence of many litter box issues is the cat can end up standing in highly concentrated, urine-soaked litter, which then clumps into the paw fur and onto the pads.
+Visiting the litter box more frequently can cause more urine-soaked litter to stick to the fur in areas such as the belly, paws, or rectum.
 If soiled fur is a frequently encountered problem, your cat’s groomer or veterinarian can provide a sanitary trim.
-It may be beneficial to request they trim the fur around the paw pads.
-With nothing there for litter to stick to for a few weeks, your cat will be a lot more comfortable and you won’t have to deal with a stinky, gross mess.
+With nothing there for litter to stick to for a few weeks, your cat will be a lot more comfortable, and you won’t have to deal with a stinky, gross mess.

 The Importance of Keeping Your Senior Cat Well-Groomed